 Ideally, network-based IDPSs would be able to interpret all network activity just as the endpoints do.
-For example, different types of Web servers can interpret the same Web request in different ways.
+For example, different types of web servers can interpret the same web request in different ways.
 Stateful protocol analysis techniques often attempt to do this by replicating the processing performed by common types of clients and servers.
 This allows the sensors to improve their detection accuracy slightly.
 Many attackers employ client and server-specific processing characteristics, such as handling character encodings, in their attacks as evasion techniques.
-Organizations should use network-based IDPSs that can compensate for the use of common evasion techniques.
+Organizations that use network-based IDPSs should ensure that they can compensate for the use of common evasion techniques.

 As mentioned in Section 4.3.3.2, network-based IDPSs usually require extensive tuning and customization to improve their detection accuracy.
 Examples of tuning and customization capabilities are thresholds for port scans and application authentication attempts, blacklists and whitelists for host IP addresses and usernames, and alert settings.
+Some network-based IDPSs support reputation services, which indicate the likely nature (benign or malicious) of an IP address, domain, protocol, geolocation, etc. based on its previous behavior.
 Some products also provide code editing features, which is usually limited to signatures but in some cases may allow access to additional code, such as programs used to perform stateful protocol analysis.

 Some network-based IDPSs can use information regarding the organization's hosts to improve detection accuracy.
-For example, an IDPS might allow administrators to specify the IP addresses used by the organization's Web servers, mail servers, and other common types of hosts, and also specify the types of services provided by each host (e.g., the Web server application type and version run by each Web server).
-This allows the IDPS to better prioritize alerts; for example, an alert for an Apache attack directed at an Apache Web server would have a higher priority than the same attack directed at a different type of Web server.
+For example, an IDPS might allow administrators to specify the IP addresses used by the organization's web servers, mail servers, and other common types of hosts, and also specify the types of services provided by each host (e.g., the web server application type and version run by each web server).
+This allows the IDPS to better prioritize alerts; for example, an alert for an Apache attack directed at an Apache web server would have a higher priority than the same attack directed at a different type of web server.
 Some network-based IDPSs can also import the results of vulnerability scans and use them to determine which attacks would likely be successful if not blocked.
 This allows the IDPS to make better decisions on prevention actions and prioritize alerts more accurately.